-If you have gone to Puri in Odisha, you must have come across this deep fried sweet delicacy made of layered dough, using wheat flour and sugar.
-It is sold as a 'sukhila bhoga' in the Ananda Bazar, inside the Jagannath temple, and also available outside the temple, in the make-shift shops.
+If you have ever gone to Puri in Odisha, you might have come across this deep fried sweet delicacy made of layered dough, using wheat flour and sugar.
+It is sold as a 'sukhila bhoga' in the Ananda Bazar inside the Jagannath temple, and is also available outside the temple in the make-shift shops.
 You may try making it, at your home also.

 2 cups refined flour (maida)

 A little more than ½ cup of pure ghee (gua gheea)

 One & a half cup refined cooking oil for frying (rifaain tela)

 (Pure ghee may also be used for frying)